Could under-screen fingerprint sensor technology revolutionise handset security and overall user experience in 2018/19?

 The technology certainly has the unique advantage of helping the design team of handset manufacturers in that they can offload design aesthetic formats that deviate from the clear screen, bezel-less format users are now demanding.
 It might take us another year of waiting for the type of fingerprint scanner that can be commersialised.

-With the Samsung due to be announced this month at the Mobile World Conference it will soon become clear who is backing what horse, and don’t worry, Compare & Recycle will help keep you updated with all the latest tech handset developments in 2018.
+With the Samsung due to be announced this month at the Mobile World Conference it will soon become clear who is backing what horse, and don’t worry, Compare and Recycle will help keep you updated with all the latest tech handset developments in 2018.